 Facilities Lead - OPEN NOW Responsible for maintenance and remodeling projects on village buildings and grounds.
 Oversees crews of carpenters, painters, groundskeepers, the repair associate and the fire chief.
 Arranges help from Electrical and Water Works Leads as necessary.
 Experienced with general contracting and project management, license preferred but not required.
 2+ year commitment.

 Food Service Lead - Open November 2019 Part of the Guest Experience Team.
 Oversees all year-round food service operations at Holden Village (including the main kitchen, Snack Bar, and Beanie’s Espresso Cart), feeding between 65-450 people per day.
 Responsibilities include: providing healthy, delicious, and diverse meals for all through intentional and sustainable menu planning & practices; supervising food service staff across the Village; ordering ingredients from economical and socially responsible suppliers; maintaining a clean, safe and fun working environment; further developing and implementing a food philosophy that revolves around the concept of “lavish simplicity” — good food, well and mindfully prepared, and served with joy.
 In addition, the Food Services Lead is also a Head Cook.
 This position can be physically demanding, with multiple hours spent on your feet and the necessity of carrying things up and down stairs.
 Washington Food Worker Card required.
 Multi-year commitment preferred.

 Mechanic - Filled Licensed mechanic required.
 Responsibile for the maintenance and safety of our vehicle fleet.
 Includes the transportation fleet, work vehicles, and heavy equipment.
 Oversees the mechanic's apprentice and operational training of heavy equipment operators.
 2+ year commitment.

-Waterworks Lead - Filled Licensed plumber preferred but not required.
+Waterworks Lead - Open October 2019 Licensed plumber preferred but not required.
 Responsible for the operation, maintenance, and repair of our water filtration plant, water distribution system, septic/sewage systems, building plumbing, hydronic heating systems, and the Jacuzzi.
 Once here, must be willing to acquire Washington State DOH WTPO-1 and WDM-1 waterworks licenses.
 Oversees a water works apprentice.
 2+ year commitment.

 Contact Staffing for information about how to apply for these positions.